petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/search-blueprints-elements-reference.md

 Each Element has configuration options, many of which directly correspond to attributes of the query as defined in the Elasticsearch [Query DSL documentation](https://www.elastic.co/guide/en/elasticsearch/reference/8.8/query-dsl.html).
 Links to specific query types are provided below as appropriate.

-Beginning in Liferay 2024.Q1, elements requiring `groupId`s or `assetCategoryId`s have a selector instead of a basic text field, so the numeric IDs are no longer necessary.
+Beginning in Liferay 2024.Q1, elements using asset categories and sites provide a selector instead of a requiring an ID in a basic text field.
+Retrieving numeric IDs is no longer necessary, but you can continue entering IDs manually if desired.

 ![Select asset categories and sites instead of entering their IDs.](./search-blueprints-elements-reference/images/15.png)